pharmer101/Wk1challenge--Code-Refactor/README.md

 ### The website appearance shouldnt alter due to these changes

-Link to completed website with changes
+### Link to completed website with changes - https://pharmer101.github.io/Wk1challenge--Code-Refactor/#online-reputation-management

+### Picture of webiste:

+website image.GIF